brcrista/Haskell-Notes/More-Haskell/learnings.md

 - Laziness-by-default can cause your code to consume lots of memory without you realizing it
 - Relatively small standard library that is missing core functionality such as an HTTP client
+- Base Prelude contains some unsafe or unperformant functions
+- Libraries tend not to work together
+- Libraries tend not to be maintained
+- Slow prototyping
 - Inflexibililty around I/O makes it hard to "just stick a trace in there"
 - Lack of a good IDE and other tooling
+- Not a language usually targeted by SDKs, have to write custom wrappers around REST APIs, for example
 - Steep learning curve
+- Slow compilation phase

 Haskell is deeply influential to the functional programming discipline, but I would rather choose a more pragmatic language such as F# for building software.